-In fact, Prague and the Czech Republic are one of the most dog-friendly countries in Europe, and it’s been a delight to visit the country twice with our dog.
+In fact, the Czech Republic is one of the most dog-friendly countries in Europe, and it’s been a delight to visit the country twice with our dog.
 If you’re planning on travelling in the Czech Republic with a dog, here are some tips for enjoying your time.

 Dining Out in Czech Republic with a Dog

 As I mentioned above, dogs are allowed inside many restaurants and cafes in the Czech Republic.
 This is just as well, as the food in the Czech Republic is delightfully affordable, and it’s tempting to eat out every meal.

 As well as in Prague, we also dined inside restaurants in Cesky Krumlov, Brno, Olomouc and Ostrava with our dog, as well as a few small towns.
 Just make sure to check at the door, as like other countries there are some exceptions.
 This also applies to bars, naturally!

 Taking a Dog on Public Transport in Czech Republic

 Just as dogs are allowed in most restaurants and cafes in the Czech Republic, the public transport is also fairly dog-friendly, with dogs generally allowed onboard.

 Small dogs in a carrier bag can travel for free on local transport in Prague, as long as their carrier is smaller than 70 x 45 x 25cm, the maximum size for a small bag that can be carried for free.

 Larger dogs travel for free on public transport within the Prague city limits, but are charged a fee of 20 CZK fee, the discounted rate, on public transport outside Prague plus PID trains.
 However, if you have a ticket valid for one day or longer, you can also bring along a piece of luggage or dog for free, except for on PID trains.